naviud/playframework-log-tracker/readme.md

 ```

 &#x1F4D3;
-If you already use `%class`, `%method` switches in your `logger.xml` file, no longer they will work, instead of that, modify them to the above mentioned switches.
+If you already use `%class`, `%method` switches in your `logger.xml` file, they no longer will work, instead modify them to the above mentioned switches.

 ### &#x1F535; Log errors

-If you want to log error messages and stack traces which generate by this module for debugging purposes, add following config entries to your `application.conf` file.
+If you want to log error messages and stack traces which are generated by this module for debugging purposes, add the following config entries to your `application.conf` file.

 _To log error messages_